gitlinks/github-rank-project/README.md

 * Score is base on some determined criterias evaluated by other users.
 * Score can also be influenced by some key automatic metrics
 * A user cannot vote for a repository he contributes to.
+* Weight score with user usage of the repository. ie if we can detect that one user has used a project, then we should give more weight to its rating.
+* We also should ask a user to review its rating 2 months or so after having rated it for the first time so that he can have a more insightful opinion on a project.
+* Dependencies qualities should also affect score.

 #### Scoring criterias
 Score criterias from 1 to 5.
 While scoring a user can justify in a comment why he scored the repository as he did.